Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 \begin{remark}[Semimartingale pressure] At this point one recognises a departure from the stochastic Euler-Poincar\'e equations without constraints derived in the Euler--Poincar\'e theorem \ref{thm:SEP}.
 Namely, we have written the Lagrange multiplier ${\sf d}p$ which imposes the constraint $D-1=0$.
 The notation stresses that ${\sf d}p$ is imposing a constraint that is stochastic.
 Now, setting $D=1$ in the advection equation for $D$ by the stochastic vector field ${\sf d}\boldsymbol \chi_{3t}$ implies that $\nabla_3\cdot( {\sf d}\boldsymbol \chi_{3t})=0$.
 Following the discussion leading to \eqref{eq:incompdiscussion}, this in turn must also imply $\nabla_3\cdot\mathbf{u}_3=0$.
 By its definition in \eqref{eq:chi-defn}, the quantity $\boldsymbol \chi_{3t}$ is a semimartingale.
 Therefore, accounting for both the deterministic and stochastic parts of the motion equation in \eqref{eq:SEB} will require that the pressure ${\sf d}p$ must also be a semimartingale, hence the notation.
 The point is that the semimartingale $D$ cannot be enforced to be a constant by a deterministic Lagrange multiplier.
 The Lagrange multiplier must also be obtained from a semimartingale equation.
 In the present case, this can be accomplished by acknowledging that the pressure is a semimartingale and writing its contribution in the motion equation as ${\sf d}p$, in a notation which implies a sum of both Lebesque and stochastic time integrations.
-Then, upon imposing the consequence of $D=1$ in the form ${\rm div}\mathbf{u}_3=0$ we find a semimartingale Poisson equation for ${\sf d}p$ which encompasses both the deterministic and stochastic parts of the constrained motion equation.
+Then, upon imposing the consequence of $D=1$ in the form $\nabla_3\cdot \mathbf{u}_3=0$ we find a semimartingale Poisson equation for ${\sf d}p$ which encompasses both the deterministic and stochastic parts of the constrained motion equation.
 Finally, the time integration of the solution of the Poisson equation for ${\sf d}p$ determines the semimartingale $p$.
-See, for example, the discussions after equation \eqref{GL-pressure} and after equation \eqref{eq:stEB}. \end{remark}
+For a treatment of general semimartingale driven variational principles, see \cite{street2020semi}. \end{remark}

 The nondimensional versions of all the relevant variables and parameters are given below, \begin{framed}